-When doing Face to Face sales, my favourite way to do this is to pick an area that you want to sell in with a high population of businesses within your target market.
-It’s easier if your target market is a coffee shop, restaurant or bar, because you can go in, order a drink and get chatting with the staff to find out who the manager/owner is.
+When doing Face to Face sales, my favorite way to do this is to pick an area that you want to sell in with a high population of businesses within your target market.
+It’s easier if your target market is a coffee shop, restaurant or bar because you can go in, order a drink and get chatting with the staff to find out who the manager/owner is.

 One thing about this approach is that having handouts or a digital app available to showcase right there and then is vital because the target customer will want to see this.